Kale. Goji berries. Salmon. Cannabis juice?

 With more developments and advancements happening around the country, perhaps raw cannabis juice will become more common among patients seeking long-lasting, medicinal benefits in a more alternative way as well as health aficionados eager to get their hands on the next best thing.

-Have you ever tried raw cannabis juice?
-Tell us about your experience.
+TELL US, have you ever tried raw cannabis juice?